lbchanjr/lbchanjr.github.io/README.md

 ## Projects
 <br>
-Here are some of the projects that I have worked on as a Mobile Developer:
+Here are some of the projects that I have worked on so far as a Mobile Developer.
+I'm planning to add more mobile app projects as I go along so please continue to visit my page to check for any new developments.